henjo/libpsf/README.rst

 On a debian based system you can run the following to install the packages needed to build libpsf:

-sudo aptitude install autoconf automake libtool libboost-all-dev python-numpy-dev
+sudo apt-get install autoconf automake libtool libboost-all-dev python-numpy-dev

 Build and install
 -----------------